09/22/2023 by Christine Morris

 The food and beverage industry has faced significant challenges and growth over the past couple of years.
-After yet another unpredictable and unstable year, many hope 2022 will bring more stability back to the industry.
+After several unpredictable years, many hope we’ll see more stability back in the industry.
 So, what’s currently affecting the food and beverage sectors?
-What will we see going into 2022 and beyond?
 In this blog, we’re going to dive into some of the latest trends in the food and beverage industry.

 CONTINUED COLD CHAIN GROWTH

 One of the well-known trends in the food and beverage industry is the continued growth of cold chains.
 Recently, a Grand View Research study shows that the cold chain market was estimated at USD 233.2 billion in 2022.
 Furthermore, it’s estimated to grow at a Compound Annual Growth Rate (CAGR) of 18.6 percent from 2023 to 2030.

 Recently, there’s been an increased demand for temperature-sensitive drugs (think covid vaccines and biologics), rising demand for better food quality, a surging need to reduce food waste, and growing demand for generic drugs.
 All this is anticipated to drive the market’s growth.

 In light of the pandemic, the risks of COVID-19 have made consumers more interested in healthier, less processed foods that will boost their immune systems.
 However, less processed foods mean more food products that will need temperature control.

 Shipping temperature-sensitive items?
 Check out our Temperature Shipping Guide for temperature suggestions.

 Additionally, the frozen food sector looks to be growing.
 Besides filling home freezers, frozen foods are growing in restaurants.
 Restaurants are also providing new menu items for the frozen grocery aisle.
 In an American Frozen Food Institute report, 72 percent of frozen food consumers said they combine frozen and fresh ingredients in their meals.